ryan-mcclue/musings/artful-ai.md

 txt2img:
-word:weight, word:weight (must weights to proceeding works as well to not override) steampunk rodent, intricate, pen and ink/canon m50, concept art, aerial
+word:weight, word:weight (must weights to proceeding works as well to not override) steampunk/low-poly 3D/minecraft rodent, intricate, pen and ink/canon m50, concept art, aerial

 scale is how close to original? batch/iterations is how many images to create?
 Or do we use a custom script? https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Custom-Scripts